Commercial Farm Service Program

 - Created a wholesale buying cooperative, owned by and dedicated to serving the inventory needs of the FSCs and linking them to national and international suppliers;

-- Delivered uniform branding, business skills, technical/advisory capacity, quality standards, environmental and worker safety procedures across the network;
+- Delivered uniform branding, business skills, technical/advisory capacity, quality standards, and environmental and worker safety procedures across the network;

-- Promoted FSC-led farmer outreach activities, including training seminars, demonstration plots and field days, to showcase the impacts of improved inputs and improve farmer production skills.
+- Promoted FSC-led farmer outreach activities, including training seminars, demonstration plots, and field days to showcase the impacts of improved inputs and improve farmer production skills.